HasinduLanka/InspectGo/README.md

 - Visual Studio Code is preferred as the IDE.
 - Code formatting is done using inbuilt `go fmt`
-- NodeJS and NPM are required only if you do frontend development.
 - Frontend is a SvelteJS web app written in TypeScript, which isn't covered in this documentation.
+- NodeJS is required only if you do frontend development.
 - Fork this repository, create a feature branch, and make a pull request to contribute.

 ## Testing